openplanets/scape-fcrepo4-connector/README.md

 Proxy Settings
 --------------

-The webapp needs access to the internet when it should fetch files from the WWW If you're getting
+The webapp needs access to the internet when it should fetch files from outside the local LAN or filesystem:

+If you're getting
 ```java
 javax.jcr.RepositoryException: java.net.ConnectException
 at eu.scape_project.service.ConnectorService.addFiles(ConnectorService.java:540)
 ```

 the Servlet Container needs to know about the proxy settings.
 In e.g. Tomcat you can add the following to tomcat/bin/catalina.sh:
 ```
 CATALINA_OPTS="$CATALINA_OPTS -Dhttp.proxyHost=proxy.example.com -Dhttp.proxyPort=4242"